uber-go/fx/modules/task/README.md

 The async task module is a singleton and a service can intialize only one at this time.
 Users are free to define their own "backends" and "encodings" for message passing.

-## Async function restrictions
+## Async function requirements

-The function to be invoked asynchronously has the following restrictions:
+The function to be invoked asynchronously needs to meet the following criteria:
-* The function has to return only one value which should be an error
+* The function must return only one value which should be an error
-* There is no way for the caller to receive a return value from the called function
+* The caller does not receive a return value from the called function
-* The function cannot have variadic arguments at this time.
+* The function cannot take variadic arguments as input.
 Support for this is coming soon